Westmoreland County Court Records

 Restricted Criminal Records

-Public access is prohibited for criminal records involving juveniles, sealed or expunged cases, active law enforcement investigations, witness and victim identifying details, and undercover law enforcement information.
+Public access is not available for criminal records involving juveniles, sealed or expunged cases, active law enforcement investigations, and information identifying witnesses or victims.
+Undercover law enforcement information is also off-limits.

 Westmoreland County Civil Court Records